deanslee/FigureOneLab/README.md

 Your final product might be small or large, depending on how much follow-up investigation you do.

-If you need further guidance, you can email me directly at dean.sl.lee@gmail.com.
-I will do my best to give you pointers with the time I have.

 A simple directory structure that you might use to organize your work:

 <img width="325" alt="Screen Shot 2024-01-01 at 5 42 52 PM" src="https://github.com/deanslee/FigureOneLab/assets/35471368/43a129e4-fa33-469a-9206-f07d9854f071">